You know when personal growth is coming.

 Looking at our life in terms of these seasons has shown us that we are feeling winter.

-And instead of wasting away the seemingly dark hours, we want to dig in, experience deep growth, feel God at work in new ways and trust that He is doing things behind the scenes that we can’t see.
+Instead of wasting away the seemingly dark hours, we want to dig in, experience deep growth, feel God at work in new ways and trust that He is doing things behind the scenes that we can’t see.

 As winter gives natural rest to all growing things, so this season of winter is giving us the blessing of rest.